earlephilhower/pico-quick-toolchain/README.md

 ## Work In Progesss

-Builds work for GCC 4.9, not tested for others,
+Builds work for GCC 4.8, others not fully tested but were building last time they were tested

-No actual testing of the built chain done yet/

 ## Building only native mode binaries